Letter to Laodicea

 “The Lord Jesus is preparing us for the next scene that will be coming up when He says, ‘sat down with My Father on His throne.’
 [KJV] This is the picture that we are going to see in the chapters which follow”.
 (McGee, 925)

-22. He who has an ear, let him hear what the Spirit says to the churches.
+22. He that hath an ear, let him hear what the Spirit saith unto the churches.

 Unbelievers need to repent, and open up to Christ